Lisa Baker (Pennsylvania politician): Personal life

 Baker's parents are Edward W. Jones, II and Martha C. Jones, both of whom are deceased.
 Baker's ancestors, the Buckman family, arrived in Pennsylvania onboard the ship "The Welcome" in the year 1682 alongside William Penn.
-She lives in Lehman Township with her husband Gary and her son Carson.
+She married her husband Gary Baker on April 20, 1985.
+They currently live in Lehman Township with their son Carson.
 She is a member of the Gino J. Merli Veterans Center Advisory Board and a trustee of the independent day school Wyoming Seminary.